-BN - Flex Spending Account/Limited Purpose Flex Spending Account New Hire Enrollment Process
+Review of the Flex Spending Account/Limited Purpose Flex Spending Account New Hire Enrollment Process in HRS

 - If an employee is enrolling in the Limited Purpose FSA (LPFSA), verify in HRS that the employee is enrolled in a High Deductible Health Plan (HDHP) and a Heath Savings Account (HSA) plan first.
-If the employee is not enrolled in both plans, they are not eligible for the LPFSA unless their spouse is enrolled in HDHP/HSA.
-Please have the employee provide proof of other HDHP insurance in order to enroll in LPFSA Account.
+If the employee is not enrolled in both plans, they are not eligible for the LPFSA unless their spouse is enrolled in High Deductible Health Plan.
+Please have the employee provide proof of the other HDHP insurance prior to enrolling in an LPFSA Account.
 The Benefit Administrators should also check with the employee to see if they meant to enroll in the Medical FSA plan instead.

-- If an employee is trying to make a change to an existing election due to a Qualifying Life Event, please visit BN - UW FSA/LPFSA Qualifying Event Process for that process.
+- If an employee is trying to make a change to an existing election due to a Qualifying Life Event, please visit Processing UW FSA and LPFSA Qualifying Events in HRS for that process.

 Overrides on FSA/LPFSA:

 - Employee contributions will be deducted in equal amounts from each paycheck, pre-tax, throughout the Plan Year.
 Employees must follow the 26, 12, 9-pay schedules

 UWSS Benefits Team will be querying for overrides that are placed on employee Spending Accounts and will remove any that are not allowed